 Step 10 – When cool assemble the macaron with filling in between

-A macaron is much more than an almond cookie!
-It is a melt in your mouth sensual experience that comes to us originally from our Italian neighbors… I think Catherine de’ Medici brought them over to France… In Italy, macarons still exist in the form of amaretti, small almond cookies made from almonds, sugar and egg whites.
+A Macaron is much more than an almond cookie!
+It is a melt in your mouth sensual experience that comes to us originally from our Italian neighbors.
+I think it was Catherine de’ Medici who brought them over to France.
+In Italy, Macarons still exist in the form of amaretti, small almond cookies made from almonds, sugar and egg whites.

-It wasn’t until the early 1930′s that the “macaron” took on a Parisian flair as it is known today when an enterprising young baker called Pierre Desfontaines, an employee of the legendary Ladurée Maison founded in 1862- bakeshop and tea salon, thought of creating two macarons with a sweet almond ganache cream filling in between.
+The “Macaron” took on a Parisian flair as it is known today when an enterprising young baker called Pierre Desfontaines, an employee of the legendary Ladurée Maison in Paris founded in 1862- bakeshop and tea salon, thought of creating two Macarons with a sweet almond ganache cream filling sandwiched in between.

 These mouth-watering creations replicated all over the world are of course found in Los Angeles.
 They come in a variety of traditional and more exotic flavors ( lavender, green tea …) with a yummy creamy ganache emulsion nestled in between two light meringue cookies.
-Here are some other favorite L.A macarons … go ahead and sinfully indulge… cause you won’t be able to have just one!
+Here are some other favorite L.A Macarons so go ahead and sinfully indulge ’cause one thing’s for sure you won’t be able to have just one!